chrisle/gattica/README.md

 ### 1.5.2 (14 July 2015)
   * Be able to set the SAMPLING_LEVEL parameter yourself, it will default to higher precision.
   * Add the quotaUser parameter.
+  * Add support for only retrieving the goals for a specific profile ID.

 ### 1.5.0
   * Retrieve the experiments that you're running via the Management API.